Fonta22/FNaF3-Hack/README.md

 4thstar=1
 ```

-Or download the file in this repository and place it inside `%appdata%/MMFApplication`.
+Or download the file in this repository and place it inside `%appdata%\MMFApplications`.

 Link to the file [here](https://github.com/Fonta22/FNaF3-Hack/blob/main/freddy3).